Dehong Dai and Jingpo Autonomous Prefecture: Medieval

-Mong Mao
+Möng Mao

 The local Dai chief was the leader of Luchuan Lu, and they were the successors of "Guozhanbi".
-"Luchuan" is the name denoted by Yuan, and "Mong Mao" is a self-claimed name.
+"Luchuan" is the name denoted by Yuan, and "Möng Mao" is a self-claimed name.

-Si Kefa enthroned the chieftain of Luchuan Lu in 1340 and sent troops to the surrounding states such Hsenwi, Mongyang, and Mongmit.
+Si Kefa enthroned the chieftain of Luchuan Lu in 1340 and sent troops to the surrounding states such Hsenwi, Möng Yang, and Möng Mit.
 After that, he attacked Mangshi, Zhenxi, Pingmian, and Nandian.
 The Yuan dynasty initiated wars in 1342, 1345, 1346, and 1347 to counterattack Luchuan, but all the attempts failed.
 Luchuan conquered the surrounding states successively.
 In 1355, Si Kefa asked the Yuan dynasty to canonize him.
-The Yuan central government admitted his local regime and canonized Si Kefa to be the first Mong Mao Tusi.
-The central government set a division of "Pingmian Xuanwei Si" (平缅宣慰司) at Mong Mao to legalize the regime, and Mong Mao Tusi was the leader of Xuanwei Si.
+The Yuan central government admitted his local regime and canonized Si Kefa to be the first Möng Mao Tusi.
+The central government set a division of "Pingmian Xuanwei Si" (平缅宣慰司) at Möng Mao to legalize the regime, and Möng Mao Tusi was the leader of Xuanwei Si.

-In 1382, the Ming dynasty military arrived at the Mong Mao Tusi and Si Lunfa surrendered.
+In 1382, the Ming dynasty military arrived at the Möng Mao Tusi and Si Lunfa surrendered.
 Ming granted him the title "Xuanwei Commissioner of Luchuan Pingmian" (麓川平缅宣慰使) and changed the division name "Luchuan Pingmian Xuanwei Si".
-In 1385, the leader of Jingdong renegaded the Mong Mao regime, and Si Lunfa sent troops to attack Jingdong.
+In 1385, the leader of Jingdong renegaded the Möng Mao regime, and Si Lunfa sent troops to attack Jingdong.
 However, Mu Ying, the general of Yunnan, was protecting the Jingdong leader.

-The wars between the Mong Mao regime and the Yunnan local government occurred in 1387 and 1388.
-Finally, Mong Mao failed.
+The wars between the Möng Mao regime and the Yunnan local government occurred in 1387 and 1388.
+Finally, Möng Mao failed.
 In order to maintain the relationship with Ming, Si Lunfa sent a mission to Kunming to make peace.
-Mong Mao consented to compensate for the losses, and peace was restored.
+Möng Mao consented to compensate for the losses, and peace was restored.

-After Si Lunfa died in 1399, a minister of Mong Mao launched a rebellion.
+After Si Lunfa died in 1399, a minister of Möng Mao launched a rebellion.
 The Ming government felt threatened and separated 14 Tusi regions from the Luchuan territory.
-During Si Xingfa's rule in the 1410s, the Mong Mao territory decreased to include only modern Ruili, Mangshi, and Namhkam.
+During Si Xingfa's rule in the 1410s, the Möng Mao territory decreased to include only modern Ruili, Mangshi, and Namhkam.

 After Si Xingfa, Si Renfa was enthroned in 1413, and he tried to restore the kingdom to its former glory.
-In 1439, a conflict between Mong Mao and Ming reoccurred.
+In 1439, a conflict between Möng Mao and Ming reoccurred.
 This was the beginning of the Luchuan–Pingmian campaigns.
-In 1441, Ming sent troops to Mong Mao, and Si Renfa fled to Mongyang.
-Several wars occurred between 1443 and 1449, and finally, Mong Mao lost Dehong.
-The imperial family continued to live in Mongyang until they were attacked in 1604 by the Toungoo dynasty.
+In 1441, Ming sent troops to Möng Mao, and Si Renfa fled to Möng Yang.
+Several wars occurred between 1443 and 1449, and finally, Möng Mao lost Dehong.
+The imperial family continued to live in Möng Yang until they were attacked in 1604 by the Toungoo dynasty.